dynamsoft-docs/capture-vision-docs/parameters/reference/label-recognizer-task-settings/base-label-recognizer-task-setting-name.md

 # BaseLabelRecognizerTaskSettingName

-Represents the name of another `LabelRecognizerTaskSetting` object.
+Parameter `BaseLabelRecognizerTaskSettingName` represents the name of another `LabelRecognizerTaskSetting` object.
 It is used to inherit the parameters defined in its parent `LabelRecognizerTaskSetting` object.
 If a parameter has already been defined in this object, the parameter with the same name will not be inherited from the parent object.

 ## Example